How to Pack for The Yacht Week and Bucketlust

 One outstanding question I had before I arrived was “what do you actually do everyday?”.
-Without understanding that it’s pretty hard to figure out what to bring and you’ll likely overpack, wanting to be prepared for anything and everything.
+Without understanding that it’s pretty hard to come up with a Yacht Week packing list and you’ll likely overpack, wanting to be prepared for anything and everything.

 Overpacking and feeling unprepared are the worst, so here’s the gist: you wake up, eat breakfast on your boat, sail to a bay or something to swim, eat lunch, sail to your destination, hang out for a bit or go explore town, go out for the night.
 Sounds like a lot of bikini time?
 Bingo.